Turk Kardiyol Dern Ars. 2018; 46(7): 613-623 | DOI: 10.5543/tkda.2018.32967

 Department of Health Management, Marmara University Health Sciences Faculty, Istanbul, Turkey

 OBJECTIVE The Prospective Urban Rural Epidemiology (PURE) study is a prospective cohort study that collects data on social, environmental, and individual risk factors and chronic diseases among residents of 25 countries in the range of 35 to 70 years of age, living in rural and urban areas.
 The PURE study is directed by the Population Health Research Institute of McMaster University in Canada.
+In Turkey, the study is conducted by the Metabolic Syndrome Society.

 METHODS In Turkey, the study is being conducted in 8 cities.
 The initial fieldwork began in 2008.
 Questionnaires were completed, and anthropometric measurements, blood and urine samples, handgrip strength evaluations, electrocardiogram readings, and spirometer and body composition measurements were obtained.
 Each year, participants were followed up via telephone.
 Every third year, questionnaires, field measurements, and biological data sampling were repeated.